KEYNOTE ADDRESS OF ASIWAJU ADEGBOYEGA AWOMOLO, SAN AT THE NIGERIAN BAR ASSOCIATION, ABUJA BRANCH (UNITY BAR) 2024 LAW WEEK

 The non-justiciability of provisions regarding civil and political rights cannot be justified, as they require institutional structures and costs.
 Nigeria, with its abundant resources, cannot feign impecuniousness and should not leave unattended to, implementation of developmental rights aspirational.
 Civil and political rights are only meaningful when a certain level of development is achieved, as highlighted by Bhagwatti J in Minerva Mills Ltd v Union of India thus: “to the large majority of people who are living an almost subhuman existence in conditions of abject poverty and for whom life is one long unbroken story of want and destitution, notions of individual freedom and liberty, though representing some of the most cherished values of free society, would sound as empty words bandied about only in the drawing rooms of the rich and well-to-do and the only solution for making these rights meaningful to them was to re-make the material conditions and usher in a new social order where socio-economic justice will inform all institutions of public life so that the pre-conditions of fundamental liberties for all may be secured.
 It was necessary to create socio-economic conditions in which every citizen of the country would be able to exercise civil and political rights and they will not remain the preserve of only a fortunate few.”South Africa’s constitution, as amended in 2003, includes a Bill of Rights that guarantees civil and political rights, including access to adequate housing, healthcare services, food and water, social security, and basic education.

+These rights are justiciable under section 38, making them enforceable against the state, unlike in Nigeria.
 Professor Sheriffdeen A. Tella further observed that; “The problem with the Nigerian legal regime for economic development is multi-faceted and this problem is most exemplified by the archaic laws, the multiplicity of laws and regulations, conflicting overlaps in the administrative and institutional structures, the absence of laws in critical areas and a weak enforcement mechanism.”

 According to Dele Adesina (SAN) FCI.Arb.
 “The greatest of these problems is lack of effective and efficient system of enforcement of our laws and this is very fundamental”.